chucknado/zmi/README.md

 1. Manually create the categories and sections in the destination KB.
 2. Create a section map of section ids from the source KB and their corresponding ids in the destination KB.
 The sections can be in any category.
 The map is used for migrating the articles to the correct sections in the destination KB.
+3. Create a general "Team" user in Support and make the user an agent.
+Assign the user id to in the settings.ini file.

+	Articles in HC can't be authored by end users.
+If an author leaves the company, they're demoted to end user in Zendesk.
+Trying to recreate the article elsewhere with the same author causes an error.

 #### Syncing